fielddaylab/waves/README.md

 Versions:
 1. Original Version
 2. Logging Menu Button clicks, skip clicks, and menu dismiss (close menu).
 (7/25/2019)
+3. Bug fixes.
+Three main changes: (1) Default global_lvl_complete to false so that new games don't cause a level fail.
+(2) Does not log level 0 success/fail, because that is just the default cur_level value (and its a playground) (3) Does not log playground success/fail (lvls 0,10,18) (9/17/2019)

 ### Event Categories
 - [COMPLETE](#COMPLETE)